 This will help you have a solid knowledge about the subject before you start writing, as well as create a proper flow of ideas to make writing your literature review a simpler process.

-Some of the things you need to look out for during this process include:
+Some of the things you need to look out for during this process include the following:

 - themes and concepts that recur throughout the literature;

 - debates or contradictions that include conflicts around the theories present in the text;

 - gaps and weaknesses in the literature that needs to be filled or addressed;

 - trends and patterns that are prevalent and are an important portion of the review.

 Working on this point will help show your professor that you can contribute a major portion of ideas and knowledge through your research, to the already existing content.

 Here’s a useful video by Scribbr on identifying themes in literature

 At this point, you can start writing your literature review.
 Since you have all your sources, citations, a complete detailed outline, and extra notes, figuring out which point needs to go in which section will become a much smoother process.